 What is ActiveCampaign CRM, And Who Should Use It?

 Let’s define what a marketing automation platform is before we look at how brands use it as a CRM tool and why you might want to do so.

 If you’re not yet familiar with marketing automation, then you may be wondering what exactly this means.

 “Marketing Automation simply refers to a series of computer-based tasks that help you manage your marketing campaigns and deliver a steady stream of qualified leads to your sales team.
 By assigning actions based on customer behavior, you can automate the delivery of personalized messages to drive customers closer and closer towards becoming paying clients”.

 ActiveCampaign is an email marketing automation tool with built-in CRM features, so you can see your contacts in one place if they’re opening your emails or clicking on specific links.
-This helps build relationships over time, allowing you to gain trust from your prospects and customers — the key to success in any business endeavour.
+This helps build relationships over time, allowing you to gain trust from your prospects and customers — the key to success in any business endeavor.

 Who Should Use It?

 Here are some of them: